 EXPLAINER: Charges in Michigan Gov. Whitmer kidnap plot case

-CHICAGO (AP) — Jurors are deliberating at the trial of four men accused of plotting to abduct Michigan Gov. Gretchen Whitmer in 2020.
-They began going through evidence on Monday after some four weeks of testimony in U.S. District Court in Grand Rapids, Michigan.
+CHICAGO (AP) — Jurors on Friday acquitted two men and deadlocked on two others accused of plotting to abduct Michigan Gov. Gretchen Whitmer in 2020.
+They concluded nearly five days of deliberations after weeks of testimony in U.S. District Court in Grand Rapids, Michigan.

 Six men were initially charged but two pleaded guilty before trial.